-2. Lake County Tree Mortality & Forest Health Task Force - Monthly meetings began June 2022 to discuss needs, concerns, and resources with local, state, and federal regulators as well the University of California Cooperative Extension who have the necessary expertise and experience to offer guidance throughout the process.
+2. Lake County Tree Mortality & Forest Health Task Force - Monthly meetings began June 2022 Role: Inter-Agency forum for information sharing/gathering and coordination of plans and resources.
+This monthly meeting creates the venue for representatives of federal, tribal, state, county, cities, special districts, non-profits, FireSafe councils, and Firewise USA® Communities, , to discuss needs, concerns, and resources with local, state, and federal regulators as well the University of California Cooperative Extension who have the necessary expertise and experience to offer guidance throughout the process.